SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-12-pfizer-vaccine-efficacy-confidence-intervals.md

 So what's that?

-Pfizer reported an overall vaccine efficacy (see table, _q.v._) of 94.6%, with a 95% confidence interval of 89.6% &endash; 97.6%.
+Pfizer reported an overall vaccine efficacy (see table, _q.v._) of 94.6%, with a 95% confidence interval of 89.6% &ndash; 97.6%.
 That means, we're 95% sure that the true value is somewhere in the interval [89.6, 97.6].
 But if you have to have a single number for some Philistine reason or other, then the best single estimate is 94.6%.
 See how that works?
-We report a single best estimate (94.6%) and a confidence interval (89.6% &endash;
+We report a single best estimate (94.6%) and a confidence interval (89.6% &ndash;
 97.6%) and a confidence level (95%).
 That way, we get the single number people want, but we get a measure of uncertainty: we're 95% certain it's somewhere in that interval, and here's your best bet (typically a median or mode of a Bayesian posterior distribution).